consoledotdev/home/content/qa/akita-jean-yang.md

 who: Jean Yang
 role: CEO
 org: Akita
-what: a tool for API mapping and observability.
+what: A tool for API mapping and observability.
 date: 2021-04-26T12:00:00Z
 draft: false
 summary: Q&A interview with Jean Yang, CEO, Akita